 When to see a doctor

-You probably don't need to see a doctor about infertility unless you have been trying regularly to get pregnant for at least one year.
-Women should talk with a doctor earlier, however, if they:
+You probably don't need to see your health care provider about infertility unless you have been trying regularly to get pregnant for at least one year.
+Women should talk with a care provider earlier, however, if they:

 - Are age 35 or older and have been trying to conceive for six months or longer